arbCoding/PsSp/README.md

 ### Purpose

 PsSp is being developed to solve these problems; to empower the seismologist with tools that are easy to use and foster exploration.
 By enabling the scientist to do exploratory analysis quickly, easily, iteratively, and visually I hope to allow the end-user to improve their intuitive understanding of what they are doing with their data so that they can make an informed descision of how best to proceed with their analysis.
-I hope this will also make entry into seismology easier (undergrads, summer interns, new graduate students, etc.) and will make it easier for more-seasoned seismologists to use newer and more advanced tools, thus improving everyone's workflow and the quality of research that is accomplished while minimizing the amount of time (and frustration) devoted to simply trying to get a functional workflow.
+I hope this will also make entry into seismology easier (undergrads, summer interns, new graduate students, etc.) and will make it easier for more-seasoned seismologists to use newer and more advanced tools, thus improving everyone's workflow an  the quality of research that is accomplished while minimizing the amount of time (and frustration) devoted to simply trying to get a functional workflow.

 ## Current status